Vinesh0299/Discord-bot/README.md

 npm install
 ```

-3. Create a `.env` file and add your Discord bot token:
+3. Create a `.env` file and add your Discord bot token.
+Alternatively, you can set these variables as environment variables if you are using Docker:

 ```bash
 BOT_TOKEN=<your-bot-token>